astriaorg/docs/docs/cloud-rollup/1-digital-ocean.md

 # Digital Ocean

-This guide will walk you through deploying a rollup full node on Digital Ocean which uses the remote Astria shared sequencer network.
+This guide will walk you through deploying a rollup full node on a Kubernetes cluster on Digital Ocean which uses the Astria shared sequencer network.

 ## Local Dependencies